 6. Find ways to generate more positive reviews

-But beyond that, you can earn more positive reviews by following up with customers after a job is complete.
+You can earn more positive reviews by following up with customers after a job is complete.
 Send an automated text that includes a friendly reminder to leave a review, and provide a direct link to the review page (like your Google My Business listing).
 Streamlining the process for them increases the likelihood that they will take the time to do so.
 Making it mobile-friendly allows them to leave the review from anywhere.

-Lastly, as part of your HVAC marketing strategy, be sure to follow up on reviews, especially if they are negative.
+Also, be sure to follow up on reviews, especially if they are negative.
 Responding to reviews shows you value your customers' feedback and are committed to improving your services.
 If you receive negative reviews, address them professionally and work with the customer to resolve any issues.
 This can help turn a negative experience into a positive one and show potential customers that you care about their satisfaction.

 7. Use Conversation Intelligence to understand what your customers want